-SOCIAL DRUGS REGULATIONS

-Introduction

 As a reminder, The FA's Social Drugs Regulations, which The FA undertakes voluntary and separately from its World Anti-Doping Agency (WADA) obligations, is detailed within the Social Drugs Regulations of The FA Handbook.

-From the 2021/22 season, The FA's social drug programme will be run completely separately to the anti-doping programme.
+The FA's social drug programme is run completely separately to the anti-doping programme.
 Testing will be conducted by an external agency with an FA Supervising Officer present to help facilitate the smooth running of the process.
 For the avoidance of doubt, this will be separate to the anti-doping testing conducted by UK Anti-Doping and concerns social drug use out-of-competition i.e., not on a match day.
 Testing will be planned in accordance with the Whereabouts information submitted by Clubs.

 What is banned?

 Social drugs are banned at all times by The FA.
 The term 'social drug' means any of the following: amphetamine, cannabinoids (for example, hashish and marijuana), cocaine, diamorphine (aka heroin), ketamine, lysergic acid diethylamide (aka LSD), mephedrone, methadone, methylamphetamine, methylenedioxymethylamphetamine (aka MDMA or ecstasy), and methylenedioxyethylamphetamine (MDEA).
-Key changes - Hair testing will be the primary method of sample collection, leading to an increased detection window, and a speedier collection process. - On occasion, urine may be collected. - Test numbers will be spread more equitably across the professional leagues. - Significantly faster turnaround of sample results. - Increased focus on education and rehabilitation.